New gTLD Program

 Current work and next steps

 In line with its work plan, the WG intends to finalise its report and publish it for public comments in July 2020.
-A final report is expected to be submitted to the GNSO in December 2020.
+A final report is expected to be submitted to the GNSO no later than 31 December 2020.
 Meanwhile, the group publishes period updates on the status of its work via its newsletters.